myronschippers/todo-list-react-tutorial/README.md

     export default dailyTodos;
     ```

-    * The reducer is being setup to add, clear, and set the Daily Todo List data.
+    > Note: This reducer is going to hold our Daily Todo List data.
+We have copied over the `sampleList` from our `App.js` and use it as our default state.

 1. add the new reducer to the `_root.reducers.js`:
-    * import the reducer module:
+    * source in the reducer module:

         ```JS
         import { combineReducers } from 'redux';
         import dailyTodos from './dailyTodos.reducer';
         ```

-    * add the imported reducer to the reducers object:
+    * add the imported reducer to the reducers object being used as the `combineReducers()` argument:

         ```JS
         const rootReducer = combineReducers({